Ultimate Guide to Caravan Security Locks: Protecting Your Investment

 Description: Disc detainer locks offer high security by using rotating discs instead of pins.

-Pros: Highly resistant to traditional lock-picking techniques, requiring specialised tools for manipulation.
+Pros: Highly resistant to traditional lock-picking techniques, requiring specialized tools for manipulation.

 Cons: If dirt or debris enters the lock, it can cause difficulty in operation.